 I thought it would be helpful to show you what is expected of the children by the summer term, giving you an insight of the expectations we need to set in school, and at home.

-Take a look through these recent SAT papers to see what your little one will be doing next summer.
+Take a look through these recent SAT papers to see what your little one will be aiming for in the summer.

 There is no need to worry about these assessments.
 The children think of them as 'quizzes' and the scores are only used to support our judgements as teachers.
 We already know your children inside out so please think of SATs as just a job we need to do to prove that's the case!